 Convoy uses real-time tracking to quickly alert our customers when there’s a delay.
 When a shipment isn’t moving as quickly as we’d expect, our teams are alerted to check in and resolve the issue.
 Similarly, we’re able to estimate the time of arrival (ETA) for shipments based on their GPS location and automatically alert shippers when the ETA slips from on-time to late.

 Convoy shipper platform and Connect TMS are now part of Convoy’s integrated online platform for shippers.
-For more information, click here.
+For more information, take a look at our freight booking software.